avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     d.
 When the PC is unattended close the cover, and use a screen saver with a relatively short timeout, e.g. 10 minutes, Configure so that resumption requires a password.

     e.
 Use the _Firefox_ web browser (and not _Google Chrome_ !) with _multiple profiles_ in order to defend against [cross-site scripting attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 There is no information leakage between profiles.
-They should have the following profiles:
+(Also still today, 2025, Firefox has the best buitlin bookmarking tool).
+They should at least use the following profiles:

         * personal email and banking
         * personal browsing